Close

 Drinking Water in Copper Vessel During Pregnancy – Is It Safe?

 According to Ancient Indian Ayurveda, drinking water kept in copper vessels has many health benefits.
 Ayurveda claims that copper purifies the water by freeing it of all harmful bacteria.
 But, we cannot say with absolute certainty that drinking water saved in the copper vessel is safe during pregnancy.
-A good pregnancy diet can easily provide the required measure of copper needed by the body; therefore, to include drinking water stored in copper vessels during pregnancy demands serious consideration.
+A good pregnancy diet can easily provide the required measure of copper needed by the body; therefore, including drinking water stored in copper vessels during pregnancy demands serious consideration.
 In this article, we will touch upon all the points concerning drinking water stored in copper vessels during pregnant.
-Read on to know more.
+Read on to learn more about drinking copper water in pregnancy.

 Can Pregnant Women Drink Water Stored in Copper Vessel?